Castle Mead Medical CentreTel: 01455 637659

 The surgery will no longer be able to accept sharps containers from patients for disposal.
 However, there is a local arrangement in place with the Health Environment Team at Hinckley & Bosworth Council for the collection of used syringes and needles.
 They can be contacted on: 01455 238141.

 The collection service is weekly on a Wednesday between 9am and 2pm.
 Residents must be at the property to hand over the boxes to the collection operative.
-Alternatively, the boxes can be delivered to the council works depot at Middlefield Lane, Hinckley, between 9am and 4pm, Monday to Friday.
+Alternatively, the boxes can be delivered to The Jubilee Building, Unit B, Fleming Road, Hinckley, LE10 3DU, between 9am and 4pm—Monday to Friday.

 Can patients please note the following: